caiyh63/caiyh63.github.io/_pages/about.md

 ---
 permalink: /
-title: "Trial run, not fully open"
+title: "Welcome~"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-👨🏻‍💻 I’m a PhD student in Sun Yat-sen University with major of Meteorology.
+👨🏻‍💻 I’m a PhD candidate at Sun Yat-sen University with major of Atmospheric Sciences.

 🔬 My research interests lie in tropical cyclone activity and land-ocean-atmosphere interaction.